John Somerville (Australian footballer): Career

 Recruited from Moe Football Club, he played his first match for the Essendon senior team in Round 5 of the 1960 season, against Carlton, at Essendon's home ground, Windy Hill.

 He played on the half-forward flank, kicking 96 goals in his 106 game career.

 He played in the 1962 Essendon premiership team that beat Carlton 13.12 (90) to 8.10 (58).

 1965 Preliminary Final

-Within the first 10 minutes of the 1965 Preliminary Final between Essendon and Collingwood Somerville was knocked unconscious by his opponent, the Collingwood half-back flanker Duncan Wright.
+Within the first 10 minutes of the 1965 Preliminary Final between Essendon and Collingwood Somerville was knocked unconscious by an opponent, the Collingwood half-back flanker Duncan Wright.

 At the time, Wright and Somerville were some 90 metres behind the play and were isolated by some 30 metres from all other players, and were much closer to the boundary than they were to the central goal-to-goal line.

 Somerville was so badly injured that he was taken off the field on a stretcher and was taken to hospital immediately.
 Due to the severity of his injuries, he was unable to play in the following week's Grand Final.

 Essendon, backed by a now polarised crowd, went on to beat Collingwood 14.21 (105) to 6.6 (42).